Securing Hosts and Endpoints

 - File Integrity Monitoring: Track changes to critical system files and configurations

-- Log Analysis: Analyze system logs for security events and anomalies
+- Log Analysis: Examine system logs for suspicious patterns and anomalies

 Implementation Best Practices